 Smoked salmon left in the refrigerator should be used within three days.
 If you think you'll have extra salmon, freeze some of it before it turns.

-To defrost frozen smoked salmon, place your ziplock bag or plastic pouch in a bowl in the sink and run a steady stream of cold water over the pouch until defrosted.
+To defrost frozen smoked salmon, place your reusable bag or plastic pouch in a bowl in the sink and run a steady stream of cold water over the pouch until defrosted.
 Do not use hot or lukewarm water.

 Whether you are working with hot-smoked or cold-smoked salmon, the rules for storage and freezing are the same, although hot-smoked fish has slightly more longevity in the refrigerator.